bem-site/bem-method/tutorials/bem-js-tutorial/02-Modifiers/02-Modifiers.en.md

 Take into account that here we use a `boolean modifier`, which has no value.
 But as you will see below, modifiers are very often used as key-value pairs.
-In that case, both modifier's name and its value have to be passed to the `setMod`
+In that case, both modifier name and its value have to be passed to the `setMod`
 helper:

 ```js